JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 ### HttpDebugging

 Controls whether to print debug information about HTTP requests and responses to the console, defaults to `false`.
-See [[HowTo/Debug HTTP Communication|Debugging HTTP Communication]] for more information.
+See [[Debugging HTTP Communication|HowTo-Debug-HTTP-Communication]] for more information.

 ### HttpFullDebugging

 Controls whether the full response stream for HTTP responses is printed to the console for debugging, defaults to `false`.
-See [[HowTo/Debug HTTP Communication|Debugging HTTP Communication]] for more information.
+See [[Debugging HTTP Communication|HowTo-Debug-HTTP-Communication]] for more information.

 ## Parsing Options